 Inflammation itself is not bad.
 It is the body’s first response to a foreign invader, such as bacteria, pathogens, or toxins.
 It also occurs whenever there is an injury to the tissues.
 Immediately upon such an invasion, the tissues release chemicals that cause swelling, warmth, redness, pain, and immobility.

 The swelling is to trap the foreign invaders so that they don’t infect other tissues.
 The warmth and pain come from increased blood flow to the area, blood which brings immune cells (white blood cells) in to fight infection and heal any damage.
-Immobility is the result of the inflammation.
+Immobility is the result of inflammation.

 Many researchers now believe chronic inflammation to be the root cause of most health conditions and diseases.